List of The Secret Life of Us episodes

 The Secret Life of Us is an Australian television drama.
 It premiered on Network Ten on 16 July 2001.
 The show traces the lives of eight twenty-somethings sharing a Melbourne apartment block who are all looking for the same thing — love, sex, romance, success — and anything else that's worth going after.
-The problem is they haven't worked out how to get it yet — so they make it up as they go along.
+The problem is they have not worked out how to get it yet — so they make it up as they go along.